-- 3. Click OK.
+- 3. If the files are not in the proper order, you can drag them in the list until the order is correct. - 4.
+Click OK.
 Stereo Investigator displays the Image Scaling dialog box.
 Since single image files don't contain Z spacing information, you need to manually enter this information.
 The program prompts you to enter the image separation while loading the stack.
 This is the distance between images.
 You can use the focal distance or the physical distance. - Focal Distance-Image stacks collected with Stereo Investigator are collected using spacings that describe the focal plane separation. - Physical Distance-describes the physical movement of the microscope stage as images are collected.
 If you select this option, correction factors must be applied to convert the microscope movement into the movement of the focal plane.
 The X and Y dimensions of the imported image default to the micron/pixel ration for the current lens.
 Select the lens that was used to capture the images before loading the image stack.
 If the image stack was collected on a different microscope it is important to calibrate a lens for that system.
-Select that lens before loading the image stack. - If you select this option, you need to select the correction factor for the physical distance between the lens and the image.
-Stereo Investigator automatically enters this value for Air, Oil, and Water.
-If you select Other, you must manual enter the factor. - 4.
-You can use the X and Y scaling used when the image was acquired, or override it.
+Select that lens before loading the image stack.
+For more information, please refer to the section Calibration for Imported Images.

+If you select this option, you need to select the correction factor for the physical distance between the lens and the image.
+Stereo Investigator automatically enter this value for Air, Oil, and Water.
+If you select Other, you must manual enter the factor.

+- 4. You can use the X and Y scaling used when the image was acquired, or override it.
 Click Override Z and Y scaling, choose the source, and then enter the values. - 5.
 Click OK.
 Stereo Investigator loads the image stack.